Giraffes Can't Dance Animals Giraffes Can't Dance Animals

 Please review the School Group Matinee Guide before attending a school group matinee for questions from busing and seating to lunches and inclement weather.

-Download the 2023/2024 School Group Matinee Flyer to share with your fellow teachers today!
+Download the 2024/2025 School Group Matinee Flyer to share with your fellow teachers today! *Coming soon!

 November 1 | 10:00 am & 12:00 pm | PACE Center

-Curriculum: Language Arts and Literature, Communication, Relationships and Family, Music and Performing Arts.
+Curriculum: Language Arts and Literature, Social Emotional Learning, Problem Solving, Relationships and Family, and Performing Arts.

 Run Time: 120 minutes

-Curriculum: Social Emotional Learning, Moral Ethical Emphasis, Social Studies, Film and Cinema, Language Arts, Music and Performing Arts.
+Curriculum: Social Emotional Learning, Moral Ethical Emphasis, Social Studies, Film and Cinema, Music and Performing Arts.

 Grade Level: K-5 (Ages 4-10)